Overall Landscape

 • Negotiations on an FTA with the Gulf Cooperation Council commenced in 2022 and will continue in 2025.

 • Timing: this is an area of continuing change and timescales are being determined for each negotiation.
+The UK-India FTA is expected to come into force in late 2025 or early 2026, following the completion of domestic ratification and implementation procedures.

 Resources (click to open)